hadley/adv-r/Functionals.md

 | data frame | dlply  | ddply      | daply |
 | array      | alply  | adply      | aaply |

-Each of these functions processes breaks up a data structure in some way, applies a function to each piece and then joins the results back together.

-You can read more about these plyr function in [The Split-Apply-Combine Strategy for Data Analysis](http://www.jstatsoft.org/v40/i01/), an open-access article published in the Journal of Statistical Software.
+Each of these functions splits up the input, applies a function to each piece and then joins the results back together.
+Overall, this process is called "split-apply-combine", and you can read more about it and plyr in [The Split-Apply-Combine Strategy for Data Analysis](http://www.jstatsoft.org/v40/i01/), an open-access article published in the Journal of Statistical Software.

 ### Exercises